- Protect your family's lifestyle

 Term insurance is generally more affordable, and in many cases more appropriate, for most purchasers.
 "Term insurance allows you to gain access to life insurance with a lot less money than you'd need if you were trying to buy the same amount of permanent insurance," says Ewanich.

 3. When is the right time to buy life insurance?

 Many people could benefit by having life insurance.
 "When someone else is depending on your income, there's generally a need for life insurance," explains Ewanich.

-It’s a good idea to review your need for life insurance whenever a major life event occurs.
+It's a good idea to review your need for life insurance whenever a major life event occurs, and also bear in mind that generally the younger you buy it, the less it will cost you.
 Consider the following events and the ways in which life insurance might help protect your family in each scenario:

 - New home purchase or major home improvements.
 Life insurance can cover your mortgage or home equity obligations in the event of your death.

 - Marriage.
 A wedding should prompt you to review your entire financial situation, including your income needs, debt, and other liabilities, and to add a layer of protection for both spouses.

 - Birth or adoption of a child.
 A life insurance policy can provide protection for your family's increased income needs, funding a college education, and any debt you may have taken on.